hmhi-lab/hmhi/index.md

 ---
 layout: splash
-title: "Human-Machine Harmony for Infrastructure (HMHI)"
+title: "HMHI"
-permalink: /
+permalink: /hmhi/
 ---

-Welcome to the HMHI Lab.
+Welcome to the Human-Machine Harmony for Infrastructure Lab.